 In addition to the House and Senate home pages, LEGInfo provides links to the home pages for legislative agencies.

-LEGInfo provides information about visiting the Capitol, participating in the legislative process, contacting your U.S. Representatives and Senators, a Students' Page, and other information.
+LEGInfo provides information about visiting the Capitol, participating in the legislative process, contacting your U.S. Representatives and Senators, Civic Education pages, and other information.

 History of the Washington State Legislature